xapian/xapian-docsprint/howtos/sorting.rst

 	  discussion of why that's unlikely to be useful with current schemes (because they rarely give the same weight to multiple documents).

-.. todo:: Check if there is existing documentation which can be used as a
-          skeleton for this.
+.. todo:: Start from sorting.rst.